AdrianVovk/adrianvovk.github.io/work.md

     bug where Plymouth failed to render a fallback logo when [BGRT](https://learn.microsoft.com/en-us/windows-hardware/drivers/bringup/boot-screen-components)
     is unavailable.
+  - systemd [#28052](https://github.com/systemd/systemd/pull/28052): Configure gpt-auto to try an empty password for disk decryption.
+This allows for systemd-repart to enroll an empty password that can then be replaced with a real password (or tpm2/fido/pkcs11/etc) in the first boot experience

 I've also committed to working on some more major contributions: